Characters of the Mortal Kombat series: Motaro

+Motaro is a Centaurian from Outworld who possesses immense strength, the ability to teleport, fire energy blasts from his tail, and deflect incoming projectiles.
+First appearing as a sub-boss in Mortal Kombat 3 and its updates, he leads Shao Kahn's extermination squads during his invasion of Earthrealm.
+Motaro returns in Mortal Kombat: Armageddon as a minotaur due to a curse on his species placed by the Shokan.

+Motaro makes minor non-speaking appearances in Mortal Kombat (2011) and Mortal Kombat 1 (MK1), with the former seeing him being killed by Raiden and the latter seeing him serve as a member of General Shao's rebellion.
+Additionally, Motaro appears as an unlockable assist character, or "Kameo Fighter", in MK1 and his quadrupedal physique was restored for both games.

+Motaro has also appeared in Mortal Kombat Annihilation, Mortal Kombat: Defenders of the Realm, and Mortal Kombat Legends: Scorpion's Revenge.

 John Tobias said that Motaro was inspired by a Micronauts toy figure of Baron Karza, which could be turned into a centaur by combining the toy with a horse figure packaged alongside it.
 Described by Ed Boon as one of the "oddest shaped" Mortal Kombat characters, Motaro was nearly excluded from Armageddon due to the developers' difficulty of compensating for his unique half-horse body shape.
 With fans desiring to see the character return, the developers removed Motaro's hind legs to allow him in the game.

-The character has a minor role as one of Shao Kahn's main warriors in the 1997 film Mortal Kombat: Annihilation, and was played by Deron McBee.
-He appeared in two episodes of the 1996 animated series Mortal Kombat: Defenders of the Realm and the 2020 animated film Mortal Kombat Legends: Scorpion's Revenge.

 Motaro placed 31st in UGO's 2012 ranking of the top fifty Mortal Kombat characters, noting him being a tough sub-boss to defeat.
 Den of Geek ranked Motaro 42nd in their 2015 rating of the franchise's then-64 playable characters.
-The bipedal version of Motaro was criticized by Robert Naytor of Hardcore Gaming 101, who considered his four legs "the one cool thing he had going for him."
 Marcus Stewart of Game Informer rated Motaro 57th in his 2021 ranking of the 76 playable series characters.
 "You'd think a centaur would be a cooler character, but Motaro hasn't made a ton of noise since his '90s heyday."
+The bipedal version of Motaro was criticized by Robert Naytor of Hardcore Gaming 101 and ScrewAttack, with the former considering his four legs "the one cool thing he had going for him" and the latter stating that he had lost his most defining trait.